ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 ```
 {% end %}

-You can think of choices as graphs with points where possibilities branch and come back together.
+You can think of forks as graphs with points where possibilities branch and come back together.
 We can visualize the branching structure of choices by sketching out diagrams like these:

 ![A diagram of the tree structure of the previous code snippet](/img/diagrams/nesting_choices.svg)

+### Other branch types

+So far we've just discussed text branches, marked by parentheses, but BML supports two other kinds.

+First, for convenient nesting, BML allows you to directly use a fork as a branch, for example `{(foo), {(bar), (biz)}}`.
+This is convenient for weighting a group of branches equally, and in [references](/docs/guide/references).

+Second, you can run custom Javascript code using [eval blocks](/docs/guide/eval), marked by square brackets - `{[insert('foo')]}`.
+We'll come back to this later.

 {% try_it() %}
 We've covered a lot of ground!
 The techniques you've learned are already enough to start writing documents rich with possibility.
 In fact, this is practically everything BML's original author used to write [a whole book of chance poetry](https://weareinvitedtoclimb.org/)!
 Before we go into more advanced concepts, open up [the sandbox](/sandbox) and practice what you've learned.
-Try writing text with simple, weighted, and nesting choices.
+Try writing text with simple, weighted, and nesting forks.

-- Choices can be nested arbitrarily deeply.
+- Forks can be nested arbitrarily deeply.
 Try writing a doubly nested one.
-- Play around with line breaks and indentation in choices.
+- Play around with line breaks and indentation in forks.
 Notice which placements cause those formatting changes to be included in or omitted from the output text.
-- Try writing an easter egg choice branch that only appears for 0.1% of readers.
+- Try writing an easter egg fork branch that only appears for 0.1% of readers.
 - Review the above graph diagram.
 How many possible paths are there through it?
 This is the number of unique BML outputs from the corresponding example.
 {% end %}